tweag/nickel/rfcs/007-bytecode-interpreter.md

 only.

-Boxed values are represented as a pointer to a block, which is a contiguous area of the memory with a one-word header.
+Boxed values are represented as a pointer to a block, which is a contiguous area of the memory with a one-word header:

 The header holds:

 - the size
 - the color (for garbage-collection)